Oakville Family Lawyer

 Child Custody in Oakville

-When parents split or separate, decisions must be made regarding who has the decision-making authority on behalf of the child.
+When parents separate, decisions must be made about who will have legal authority to make choices for their child.
 The following types of custody can be awarded in Oakville:

-• Sole Custody – One parent is granted the authority to make decisions for the child.
+- Sole Custody – One parent receives the authority to make decisions for the child.

-• Joint Custody – Both parents have equal say and must work together to make decisions for the child.
+- Joint Custody – Both parents share decision-making and cooperate on major issues for the child.

-• Split Custody – This type of custody is an option for families with multiple children, where each parent has one or more of the children living primarily with them.
+- Split Custody – For families with more than one child, each parent has at least one child living primarily with them.

 Meet Our Oakville Barristers

-Our team, led by Andrew Feldstein, is committed to providing compassionate, informed guidance to families navigating divorce and family law issues.
-We pride ourselves on developing strategies tailored to individual family needs.
+Our team, led by Andrew Feldstein, is dedicated to providing compassionate, informed guidance to families navigating divorce and related legal matters.
+We develop approaches tailored to the individual circumstances of every family we serve.

 Frequently Asked Questions About Family Law in Oakville